emilyhuntsman/spiritualcardboard/README.md

 checkout button links to /checkout.html

 in checkout html:
-include top nav without dropdown display each item similarly to dropdown can preview small print if wanted option to remove from cart => remove from array, decremements nav header, decremements total include footer
+option to remove from cart => remove from array, decremements nav header, decremements total